riperiperi/amebo/README.md

 Frontend: http://amebo-emu.tk

-amebo is a javascript Gameboy emulator (DMG/GBC).
+amebo is a javascript Gameboy Colour emulator (DMG/GBC).
 The future focus is to improve accuracy and clean up the API while maintaining solid performance on relevant devices.

 ## Using amebo